 Instructions

-- Allow to cool on the tray.
+- Allow the baked cookies to cool completely on the tray.

 Equipment